 Of course, that means traffic can get heavy.
 So avoid busy holidays and visit this trail early in the morning, when visitors are few and the heat is milder.

-The trail is short but can feel rigorous.
+The trail is short but can be a bit rigorous.
 The reward is two waterfalls and the lake.
 Hikers can even walk behind Sprouting Rock Falls.

 The Zapata Falls hike is family-friendly and easy.
 It’s less than a mile round trip, featuring sweeping views of the sand dunes and San Luis Valley.

 This hike doesn’t end at the water.
-In order to access it, you have to wade across Zapata Creek -- in the often frigid water.
+In order to access it, you have to wade across Zapata Creek — in the often frigid water.
 Be careful; this part may not be safe for children, as the current can move swiftly, especially when runoff is high in the early summer.
 Of course, that’s when the waterfall is most exciting to look at, though.
 Be smart and know your limits.

-The hike itself is even handicap accessible, along a paved trail that you can conquer in a half hour.
-Who says good things require hard work?
+The hike itself is even handicap-accessible; it's located along a paved trail that you can conquer in a half hour.
+Who says all good things require hard work?